 Correct nail position and accurate reduction should be verified with postoperative x-rays.

-Clinical and x-ray checks are usually performed 4–5 weeks postoperatively and full weight bearing may be started depending on the callus formation.
+Check x-rays are usually performed 4–6 weeks postoperatively and full weight bearing may be started depending on the callus formation.

 Nail removal is delayed until after there is clinical and radiological confirmation of fracture healing and consolidation.